QuantEcon/lecture-source-py/rst_files/wald_friedman.rst

-Wald goes on to discuss Neyman and Pearson's concept of *uniformly most powerful* test.
+Wald goes on to discuss Neyman and Pearson's concept of *uniformly most powerful* test

 Here is how Wald introduces the notion of a sequential test

--  A rule is given for making one of the following three decisions at any stage of the experiment (at the m th trial for each integral value of m ): (1) to accept the hypothesis H , (2) to reject the hypothesis H , (3) to continue the experiment by making an additional observation.
+   A rule is given for making one of the following three decisions at any stage of the experiment (at the m th trial for each integral value of m ): (1) to accept the hypothesis H , (2) to reject the hypothesis H , (3) to continue the experiment by making an additional observation.
 Thus, such